mvolkmann/blog/src/smalltalk.md

 multiArgBlock valueWithArguments: #(1 2 3 4 5).
 ```

+A block must be passed the same number of arguments as it has parameters.
+If a block is passed fewer or more arguments than it accepts,
+an Error window will open.

 Blocks can declare and use temporary (local) variables.
 Blocks cannot explicitly return a value with the caret (^).
 Their value is that if their final expression.